Reading List

 The Strength of Women, Âhkamêyimowak by Priscilla Settee

+Âhkamêyimowak is a Cree word which embodies the strength that drives women to persevere, flourish, and work for change within their communities.
+Women are the unsung heroes of their communities, often using minimal resources to challenge oppressive structures and create powerful alternatives in the arts, education, and the workplace.
 The stories included here are by women with vision, who inspire and lead those who have lived in their midst.
 Stories are a means of transmitting vital information from within community as well as to outside communities.
 Priscilla Settee, an Aboriginal scholar, educator, writer, and activist in Saskatchewan, has created a thought-provoking page turner which is a must-read for women of all beginnings.

 At Geronimo’s Grave by Armand Ruffo